annalunde/NLSprintSummer2020/README.md

 This project was done as a summersprint by three students at NTNU, with guidance from Netlight.

 ### Get started

+You can check out Green Forecast [here](https://greenforecast.netlify.app/) or you can follow these steps:

 1. Download [node.js](https://nodejs.org/en/download/)
 2. Clone the project using `git clone` https://github.com/annalunde/NLSprintSummer2020.git